nic-dgl104-winter-2025/project-1-mit-app-sabrina01031997/README.md

 <!-- GITHUB REPOSITORY -->

 ## **Acknowledgments**
-This project was inspired by fitness training principles and uses MIT App Inventor features for a **seamless workout experience**.
+This project was inspired by fitness training principles and uses MIT App Inventor features for a seamless workout experience.

 - **[MIT App Inventor](https://appinventor.mit.edu/)** - The primary tool for developing the app.
 - **[Text-to-Speech API](https://cloud.google.com/text-to-speech/)** - Used for voice-guided workouts.